JCherryA050/Hello_ds/README.md

 This is a tutorial on Neural Networks from Visual Studio website.
+And now I have changed this file to test the commit requests for Git.